OpenScienceLabs/.github/profile/README.md

 Also, take a look into our [Code of Conduct](https://opensciencelabs.org/guidelines/coc/).

-We need help in areas, such as:
+We need help in areas, such as: DevOps; Articles; Videos; Community Management; Social Media; Diversity, Equity and Inclusion, Events, Documentation, Mentoring, Project Managements, etc

-* DevOps
-* Articles
-* Videos
-* Community Management
-* Social Media
-* Diversity, Equity and Inclusion
-* Events
-* Documentation
-* Mentoring
-* Project Managements

 Join our community on [discord](https://opensciencelabs.org/discord).
 Learn more and contribute on [GitHub](https://github.com/opensciencelabs).